Indicia-Team/warehouse/README.md

 single step through code.

 ### Prerequisites
+Naturally you'll need [Docker](https://docs.docker.com/engine/install/) installed.

-A postgres client is needed on the host for the script to complete the set up of the indicia schema.
+Currently, a postgres client is needed on the host for the script to complete the set up of the indicia schema.
 E.g. on Ubuntu you can
-`sudo apt install postgresql-client`
+`sudo apt install postgresql-client`.

 ### Starting
 If you clone this repo, `cd docker` and execute `./compose.sh` it will start